FBW32/pb-basic-test/student-instructions.md

 * Use a ternary operator to complete this task.
 Create a function named "_isRaining_".
 If it's true, print "_wet day - you need an umbrella_".
 If false, print "_dry day - leave your umbrella at home_".

 ### Loops
-* Use a loop to print the following sequence: _1, 2, 4, 8, 16, 32, 64, 128, 256_.
+* Use a loop to get the following sequence _1, 2, 4, 8, 16, 32, 64, 128, 256_, concatenate each value to a string and return a string.
-* Use a loop to print the first five multiples of three.
+* Use a loop to get the first five multiples of three.
+Concatenate each value to a string and return a string.

 ### Math
 * Create a function named "_powerOf_" which takes an integer as an argument and returns the integer to the power of itself.
 You should use a Math Object to make the calculation.